Getting Federal Assistance

 The National Center for Victims of Crime is responsible for managing the Federal program that provides compensation for crime victims.
 In addition to items such as medical and dental expenses, the fund offers assistance with funeral costs.
 The National Center is primarily an agency that coordinates between states since each state is responsible for its own crime victim compensation.
 Benefits vary by state and range from $10,000 to $100,000.

 The National Center maintains a listing of the programs offered by each state.
-To find out what type of benefits your state offers click here.
 To contact the National Center, call (202) 467-8700.